crowtrobot/udev-disk-locations/README.md

 # udev-disk-locations
 Scripts to extend udev to automate tagging disks with physical location data.
+Creates additional links for drives, for example "/dev/disk/by-location/front-bay1" or "/dev/disk/by-location/top-left" as links to the device like /dev/sda.

 # Why?